jblsmith/loopextractor/README.md

 ### Reference

-The script implements the algorithm described in this paper:
+The script implements the algorithm described in a paper I published in 2018, [described here](http://jblsmith.github.io/projects/nonnegative-tensor-factorization/).
+When using this code for an academic paper/project, please cite this paper as a reference:

 > Smith, Jordan B. L., and Goto, Masataka.
 2018.
 "Nonnegative tensor factorization for source separation of loops in audio." *Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (IEEE ICASSP 2018).* Calgary, AB, Canada. pp. 171--175.

-When using this code for an academic paper/project, please cite this paper as a reference.

 The included example song was assembled using loops from [FreeSound.org](FreeSound.org) that were licensed Creative-Commons 0, i.e., committed to the public domain.